-I absolutely adore stuffed jalapeno poppers in any way, shape, or form including Jalapeno Popper Dip to Jalapeño Cheddar Stuffed Burgers.
-And of course what doesn’t taste amazing wrapped in bacon?
-I could pretty much eat these bacon wrapped jalapeno poppers at any meal and I especially love this version using fresh jalapenos and bacon.
-It just so happens that skipping the breading makes these into a low carb/keto jalapeno popper!
+I absolutely adore stuffed jalapeno poppers in any way, shape, or form and I especially love this version using fresh jalapenos and bacon and it just so happens that skipping the breading makes these into a low carb/keto jalapeno popper!

 How to Make Bacon Wrapped Jalapeno Poppers

 When cutting several jalapenos, please please please wear gloves.
 The oils in the peppers can really affect (and burn) your skin if you’re cutting several peppers.

 - Prep Peppers: Cut jalapenos in half and rmeove the seeds/membranes.